 Steven J. Isakoff, MD, PhD, Director of Breast Cancer Clinical Research at Massachusetts General Hospital, Boston, found the TAMARISK study “interesting.”

 “Looking at genomic profiles of uterine cancer in both tamoxifen-associated uterine cancer, the researchers found a lower frequency of PIK3 driver mutations than in de novo uterine cancer, but PIK3 signaling is present in tamoxifen-associated uterine cancer.
 This raises the idea that tamoxifen is inducing PI3K in uterine tissue,” Dr. Isakoff said.

 Steven J. Isakoff, MD, PhD

-DISCLOSURE: Dr. Isakoff has served in a consulting or advisory role for AbbVie, Genentech/Roche, Hengrui Therapeutics, Immunomedics, Myriad Genetics, and Puma Biotechnology and has received institutional research funding from AbbVie, AstraZeneca/MedImmune, Genentech, Merck, OncoPep, and PharmaMar.
+DISCLOSURE: Dr. Isakoff has served as a consultant or advisor to AbbVie, Genentech/Roche, Hengrui Therapeutics, Immunomedics, Myriad Genetics, and Puma Biotechnology; and has received institutional research funding from AbbVie, AstraZeneca/MedImmune, Genentech, Merck, OncoPep, and PharmaMar.

 Even though it is infrequent, uterine cancer can develop in patients treated with tamoxifen.
 A study presented at the 2021 San Antonio Breast Cancer Symposium (SABCS) suggests that the mechanism by which uterine cancers develop is tamoxifen-induced PI3K pathway activation.1 Patients treated with...